sevedkim/staging-docs/reseller/reseller-api-endpoints.md

 # Reseller API Endpoints

-For details about the API endpoints, see the [Reseller API Endpoint Specification](https://raw.githubusercontent.com/unstoppabledomains/website-api-docs-v2/master/openapi.yaml).
+For details about the API endpoints, see the our [Reseller API Reference](https://docs.unstoppabledomains.com/openapi/reference/) or our [Raw OpenAPI Specification](https://raw.githubusercontent.com/unstoppabledomains/website-api-docs-v2/master/openapi.yaml).
 These endpoints are specified in OpenAPI format, which provides an interactive API explorer in which you can try out sample API calls.

 The Reseller API endpoints are as follows: